moorepants/eme185/content/pages/instructor-guide.rst

 it will have FERPA protected information. **You must be extremely careful that you do not share any document in this drive with any student.**

+There will be two Google Drive folders.
+One private to instructors and one meant for sharing with students and general public.
+Both folders will have only the current instructors as collaborators (access to edit/view and change permissions).
+Instructors will create new forms/documents meant for sharing in the sharing folder, or create a copy in the private folder and move it to the sharing folder (move works only if 'add to my drive' is done first on the file).
+After the file to be shared is situated in the sharing folder, permissions for that file can be changed to allow only students with the link to view/edit the file.
+Folder level access will remain with the instructors.

 CATME
 -----